arkeldi/ACPC-DIscord-Bot/README.md

 ## Features

-Some features include 2-step regsitration which syncs up with each user's Codeforces account, challenging and accepting duels, and completing duels with results based on problem-solving time
+Features include 2-step regsitration which syncs up with each user's Codeforces account, challenging and accepting duels, and completing duels with results based on problem-solving time

 I incoroparted the backend workflow of this program in a series of steps:
 When a user tried to !register their DiscordID with their Codeforces handle, this info is temporarily stored into the verification_process SQL table.